 Last week, Ryan and I jumped in the car and headed south.
 On New Year’s Eve, our friends Gina and Adam were getting married in St Petersburg so, with that as our final destination, we packed snorkels, swimsuits and snacks and got on the road.

 I couldn’t wait to get back to the south.
 For a year when I was 22, I studied in Atlanta and made a pretty good effort of traveling through its bordering states.
+A friend of mine would hire a van for her road trips, and even sort private van insurance too.
+I never did to do that, always thought it was too much work, but I do miss traveling.
 And this time around, while I was looking forward to seeing some gorgeous spots like Savannah again, I must admit there was one place I wanted to get back to more than anywhere else.

 I think we found the grottiest one in existence – at a rest stop near Columbus, South Carolina.
 People were wearing some serious Duck Dynasty-esque camouflage and one guy was actually smoking.
 And even more ridiculous – he was allowed.
 It felt like another world… but the waffles and coffee felt very much like home.

 But I’m getting ahead of myself.
 Before I was reunited with Waffle House, we waved goodbye to Brooklyn and headed 700 miles south.
 Twelve hours later and we landed in Charlotte, North Carolina for our first night on the road.

 Charlotte was a lovely spot.
 As soon as we got there, we were blown away with how spick and span the whole place was (or does everywhere outside of New York look like that?)